How to Effectively Prepare Your Blog or Website to Be Sold

 11. Consider Your Options for Selling

-When it comes to selling a website you can try to handle the sale on your own, you can hire a broker to sell it for you, or you can list it at a site like Flippa.
+When it comes to selling a website you can try to handle the sale on your own, you can hire a broker to sell it for you, or you can list it on a site like Flippa.
 Flippa is a good place to buy websites, but in my opinion, it’s not the best place to sell.
 Most buyers at Flippa are looking for a bargain, and I’d rather try to find a buyer on my own first, especially for larger sales.
 If you’re looking to get $10,000 or more for your site I would recommend that you try selling on your own first, and you can always list it at Flippa later if you don’t find a buyer.

 If you’re planning to sell it on your own you should expect that it might take some time.
 It’s impossible to say how much time because it will vary, but as an example, when I sold a site for $500,000 on my own it took about two months to find a buyer and complete the sale.
-Some buyers will take more time, others will move quickly.
+Some buyers will take more time, and others will move quickly.
 Bigger sales tend to take more time than smaller sales, especially if the buyer is using investors to make the purchase.
 They may have to find some investors, and they’ll also have to get the money from the investors before paying you.

 Listing the site with a broker can be a good option in some situations.
 This is especially true if you don’t have experience selling a site, or if you’re intimidated by the thought of handling the sale on your own.
 Brokers will charge a fee, usually 10% of the sale price, but they will have their own network of potential buyers, they’ll have contracts and any paperwork that will be needed, and they may be able to get it sold quickly.
 Some examples of brokers include FE InternationalQuiet Light, and Latona’s.